PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 Demographic Targeting in Audience Signals

 Demographic signals help narrow or guide Google based on age, gender, parental status, and household income.
-These can be valuable when your offer has clear demographic boundaries.
+These can be valuable when your offer has clear demographic boundaries—age-specific offers, income-sensitive pricing, parental status triggers.

 Additional Segments: Interests, Habits, and In-Market Behavior